Constitutional carry: West Virginia

 HB 4145 was passed by the West Virginia House on February 8, 2016, and Senate on February 22, 2016, but vetoed by Governor Earl Ray Tomblin on March 3, 2016.
 The House then voted to override the veto on March 4, 2016, and the Senate voted to override on March 5, 2016.
-The law took effect on May 24, 2016.
-No permit is needed to open carry for residents and nonresidents 18+ and for concealed carry for residents and nonresidents 21+.
-Residents and nonresidents may carry concealed if between 18 and 21 with a recognized permit.
+The law took effect on May 24, 2016, making West Virginia the 9th state to implement constitutional carry.
+The law allows law-abiding citizens and legal residents 21+ to carry concealed without a license.
+No license was required to open carry for residents and nonresidents 18+.
+Residents and nonresidents may carry concealed if between 18 and 21 with a recognized or provisional license.

 Wyoming

-On March 2, 2011, Wyoming Governor Matt Mead signed legislation to allow constitutional carry for residents of the state, effective July 1, 2011.
+On March 2, 2011, Wyoming Governor Matt Mead signed SF0047 into law (effective July 1, 2011) making Wyoming the 3rd state to institute constitutional carry, eliminating the requirement that Wyoming residents obtain a permit in order to carry a concealed pistol in the state.
 On April 6, 2021, Governor Mark Gordon signed a bill allowing constitutional carry for residents of other states, effective July 1, 2021.
-Under the law, United States citizens and lawful permanent residents age 21 or older may carry concealed or openly without a permit.
-People under 21 must have a valid concealed carry permit from a jurisdiction that Wyoming recognizes if they wish to carry concealed, or can open carry without a permit.
+Under the latter law, United States citizens and lawful permanent residents age 21 or older may carry concealed without a permit.
+Those under 21 must have a valid concealed carry permit from a jurisdiction that Wyoming recognizes if they wish to carry concealed in the state.
+Open carry has always been legal for residents and non-residents without a permit in Wyoming.

-Wyoming is similar to Vermont in that the police may not disarm a citizen just because they "feel" it's necessary.